An Amish Friendship Bread Starter Recipe; The Story and Step by Step Instructions

-In the past, the Amish mothers used to pass on the starter dough to their daughters on their weddings, so that they could, in turn, pass the starter dough to their daughters.
+In the past, the Amish mothers used to pass on the bread starter batter to their daughters on their weddings, so that they could, in turn, pass the starter batter to their daughters.
 Thus the starter would be passed from one generation to the next.
 Unfortunately, this tradition has almost died out except in some very remote Amish enclaves.

 Making the Amish Friendship Bread Starter

-The Amish friendship bread starter is from an era when people made time to produce good food and maintained good frienships.
-It was during the time when people spent time making soap ,candles and perfoming other traditional skills, but still had time to make bread over 10 days.
+The starter is from an era when people made time to produce good food and maintained good friendships.
+It was during the time when people spent time making soap, candles and performing other traditional skills, but still had time to make this batter bread over 10 days.
 A time when modern technology didn't exist that was invented to save us time, but we spend so much time using it that we don't have any spare time!

 For those of you how don't know how to make bread, this page is for you.